 - Native apps can provide push notifications to customers to keep them engaged with your online store.
 According to a recent study by Reckless, push notifications have a 20 percent open rate across all industries.

 - When someone explores their phone, app icons get displayed prominently, increasing brand recognition.

 - Apps save user data, allowing for one-click checkouts and faster loading times.

 After downloading a brand's native eCommerce app, 40.4 percent of all users buy more of the brand's items for the reasons mentioned above.

-Native app development is indeed be a superior addition if you want to deliver the greatest possible user experience in terms of the appearance and feel of your app.
-However, there are a number of other factors that may persuade you even more:
+Native app development is indeed a superior addition if you want to deliver the greatest possible user experience in terms of the appearance and feel of your app.
+However, several other factors may persuade you even more:

 With a professionally-designed native mobile app, you can expect a high level of operational efficiency.
 Native mobile apps are more responsive and take less time to load.
 Native mobile apps are designed and optimized for a single platform, and they perform better overall because the platform's core programming language and APIs are used in the native mobile app development process.
 Native mobile apps, like other types of apps, are housed on the device, allowing them to take leverage of the device's processing power.

 If you've already decided to create a mobile app, native app development may seem like a no-brainer.
 It comes with great performance, cost-effectiveness, reliability, and the potential to reach the stars.
 In addition, there is a slew of next-level KPIs.
 And we're confident you wouldn't want to pass on this opportunity.

 Our mission at Appbrew is straightforward- build a responsive and visually appealing mobile app for your Shopify store.

 We are not afraid of any unusual challenges or initiatives.
 Please contact us if you want to create an app that your customers will enjoy.
 We have everything you'll need to create an app for your Shopify store under one roof.